Richardaeld/google_translate_game/README.md

 1. Start game with **default settings**
 1. Win this round.
 Then, watch game header change to "You Win!".
 Let the game reset.
 1. Change **Number of Pairs** to a untested amount and repeat step 2.
-1. Repeat steps 3 and 2 in that order until you've selected and won on all these **Number of Pairs** options.
+1. Repeat step 3 until you've selected and won on all these **Number of Pairs** options.
 1. Change **Base Language** and repeat steps 2 ,3 and 4 in that order.
 1. Repeat step 5 until you've selected and won on all these options.